awsaf49/eee310-communication-systems-i/README.md

-# Design of BPSK and ASK Modulator and Demodulator
+# Design of BPSK and ASK Modulator and Demodulator with MatLab Simulink
 > EEE 310 - Communication Systems I Laboratory

 # Abstract